What are the Best Technologies for Website Translation?

 In today’s digital world, it’s rare for a company’s marketing strategy to not be multichannel.

 When should I use a CMS with an API?
-You could use a CMS with an API integration when you have a high-end CMS, and want to integrate translation across channels and content repositories, and have a large development team that can take care of customisation needs.
+You can use a CMS with an API when you have a high-end CMS.
+This helps you integrate translation across different channels and content repositories.
+It is also useful if you have a large development team to handle customisation needs.

 Proxy-Based Solution